yuhkih/rosa-ocpv/README.md

 ./create-baremetal-machinepool.sh
 ```

-# 3. Play with Virtual Machine
+# 4. Play with a Virtual Machine

 Move to directory where VM creation scripts are placed.